sara-sabr/ITStrategy/_pages/en/capabilities.md

 a.
 Monitoring one or two areas at a time
 b.
 Monitoring the full software development

-7. What method or tool do you use to display your data?

-8. Which tool do you use to share collected data in your team?
+7. Which tool do you use to share collected data in your team?
 a.
 Google docs
 b.
 Sharepoint
 c.
 Email